amelieled/sttfaxport/README.md

 - ocaml (probably greater than 4.08)
 - dedukti >= 2.7
-- logs

 API
 ---

-The main API is given in `lib/cmds.mli`.
+The main API is given in `lib/systems.mli`.

 Architecture
 ------------